otto-de/api-guidelines/content/guidelines/020_General-Guidelines/010_Basics/010_Basics/044_must-use-https.md

 reviewType: automatic
 ---

-# use HTTPS
+# use TLS

-All service URLs must be secured via HTTPS.
+All API communication must be secured via Transport Level Security (TLS) formerly known as Secure Sockets Layer (SSL).

+This means that HTTP communication must be made over TLS, resulting in HTTPS communication.